whw006/BENG-183-Project/ChIP-Seq-Lecture.md

 ## Analysis<a name = "analysis"></a>

+The analysis of ChIP Sequencing data is relatively straight forward compared to other analysis pipelines.
+The biggest issue is deciding how to normalize your data to reduce the chances of misidentified binding sites.
+This is a brief overview of the ChIP-seq analysis pipeline:

 1. Match output file to reference genome
    - Individual reads from sequencing are presented in FASTQ format